hasura/graphql-engine/docs/graphql/manual/deployment/heroku/using-existing-heroku-database.rst

 .. note::

-  Hasura GraphQL engine needs access permissions to your Postgres database as described in :doc:`Postgres permissions <../postgres-permissions>`
+  The Hasura GraphQL engine needs access permissions to your Postgres database as described in :doc:`Postgres permissions <../postgres-permissions>`.

 Step 4: Track tables and relationships
 --------------------------------------